vaishnaviyerdoni/Inventory_Management_System/README.md

 1. Clone the repository.
 2. Import the project to your preferred IDE, I used VSCode, but you can use whichever IDE you're comfortable with.
-3. Set up the database in SQL server using the inventory.sql from the db folder.
+3. Set up the database in SQL server using the inventory.sql from the Database folder.
 4. Configure the JDBC Connection adjusting the Connection in DBConnection.java from DAO_Layer folder.
 5. Deploy the System on Apache tomcat.
 ```bash